ronsala/trivia-trader-backend/video_demo_script.md

 We'll select the category Science & Tech and click Next.

 Question 1, "Who invented JavaScript?"
 For potential answers, let put, "Matz", "Guido van Rossum", "Grace Hopper", and "Brendan Eich".
 And let's select D, since that's the correct answer.
 To back it up, we'll paste a link to Chapter 4 from the book *Speaking JavaScript*. [http://speakingjs.com/es5/ch04.html].
-To keep this video short, I'll enter the remaining questions and come back....
+To keep this video short, I'll enter the remaining questions and come back.... [⇧⌘P]

 [Remaining Q & A's: